mo-codes1/bank-tech-test/README.md

 # Bank-Tech-Test

-This is a mimic of a real tech test and I have used JavaScript to complete with Jest as my etsting framework.
+This is a mimic of a real tech test and I have used JavaScript to complete this with Jest as my testing framework.

 # How to Setup